 I’m not sure how this started but I’ve found myself hoarding Japanese literature like there’s no tomorrow.
-Throughout my life, I’ve sporadically developed an interest in Japanese books.
-Yet funnily enough, the experiences I’d had with them should be deterring me from buying more books rather than redoubling my hunger for them.
+Throughout my life, I’ve sporadically developed an interest in Japanese books yet the experiences I’ve had with them should be deterring me from buying more books rather than redoubling my hunger for them.

 Like most people, my gateway to Japanese literature was through Haruki Murakami.
 As a young high school student, I bought myself Murakami’s then-newest title, the short story collection Blind Willow, Sleeping Woman.
 I read about 100 pages before giving up.
 I found Murakami’s style too abnormal and fantastical to my taste.
 Also in high school, I read Snow Country by Yasunari Kawabata.
 The themes and story of the novella completely flew over my head.
 I just didn’t get it.
 During my first year in uni, I purchased a double book; The Key and Diary of a Mad Old Man by Junichiro Tanizaki.
-I thought they were okay and I liked the plot twists although I found the subject matter themselves quite twisted.
+I thought they were okay and I liked the plot twists although I found it all a bit weird.
 And finally, a couple of years ago I read the short horror story collection Revenge by Yoko Ogawa.
 I thought it was okay too; I was expecting to be more spooked than I ended up being.

 So why has this sudden obsession with hauling Japanese literature reared its head again?